 In 2008, 35% of adults ages 20 and over were overweight and 11% were obese, according to the World Health Organization.
-Being overweight or obese may increase risk for cardiovascular disease, diabetes, and cancer.
-While many factors contribute to being overweight and obese, there's a single path to weight loss: go to sleep with a negative energy balance, meaning burn more calories than you consume.
+Being overweight or obese may increase the risk for cardiovascular disease, diabetes, and cancer.
+While many factors contribute to being overweight and obese, there's a single path to weight loss: go to sleep with a negative energy balance—meaning burn more calories than you consume.

 Researchers from Spain and Sweden took this principle to the extreme and conducted a study in which people ate very few calories and exercised for nearly nine hours a day for four days.
-The result: an average weight loss of 11 pounds.
+The result: an average weight loss of 11lbs.
 Here’s how it happened.

-After the four days, each man had lost an average of 11 pounds, with about half of the weight being fat (mostly from the trunk) and half being muscle.
-Researchers followed up four weeks later and found that the guys had shed another two pounds, on average.
-After a year, the men recorded an approximate weight loss of five pounds compared to where they were before four days of eating practically nothing.
+After the four days, each man had lost an average of 11lbs, with about half of the weight being fat (mostly from the trunk) and half being muscle.
+Researchers followed up four weeks later and found that the guys had shed another 2lbs, on average.
+After a year, the men recorded an approximate weight loss of 5lbs compared to where they were before the four days of eating practically nothing.

 The researchers did not give the participants any guidelines for lifestyle changes for the year after the test, so it’s unclear why they kept the weight off.
 Malik says it might be because the participants were motivated by their rapid results to continue their efforts.
 Since the guys lost similar amounts of muscle mass from protein and sugar drinks, this protocol proved that even protein can’t save gains in extreme diet and exercise circumstances.